thepaperpilot/thepaperpilot.github.io/site/garden/decentralized-education/index.md

 <details><summary>Tags:</summary><a href="/garden/education/index.md">Education</a><a href="/garden/decentralized/index.md">Decentralized</a></details>

 Decentralized education refers to an education system where instead of a standardized curriculum, everyone is involved in the teaching process and thus helps shape the curriculum.
 It would be self guided, self paced, and mastery focused rather than using grades to coerce students into learning subjects they find uninteresting and unimportant.
 This process means everyone shares the role of both teacher and student rather than one or the other, and the process of learning becomes a collaborative and interactive process where all participants are heavily engaged.

+Sometimes this term gets used to describe American education, because there is no national standardized curriculum.
+I do not consider this accurate, for much the same reason I don't consider federations to be decentralized.
+Having multiple centers doesn't avoid the issues of centralization, and true decentralization is when there are _no_ centers.
+Barring that, it should have each "center" be as small and autonomous as possible - not on the scale of entire states or even entire school districts.
+But again: ideally, fully decentralized by being based on individual relationships and interactions between people.

 ## Curriculum